 People usually structure an MOU with numbered paragraphs, but you can also use bullet points or any other type of formatting.
-Nolo offers suggestions for the content you should include in Ten Tips for Making Solid Business Agreements and Contracts.
+(We offer suggestions for the content you should include in our article on 10 tips for making a solid business agreement.)

-In general, your MOU would start out with a title, such as: "Memorandum of Understanding Between Jane Smith and John Doe," with each party's address and the date of the agreement, followed by numbered sections such as:
+In general, your MOU would start out with a title, such as: "Memorandum of Understanding Between Jane Smith and John Doe," with each party's address and the date of the agreement, followed by numbered sections that include: